 As an intellectual community, Wabash requires the highest standards of academic honesty.
-Faculty report all cases of academic dishonesty to the Dean of Students.
+Faculty report cases of academic dishonesty to the Dean of Students.
 The penalty for a first offense is decided by the professor and reported to the Dean of Students.
-The penalty for the second offense is expulsion from the College.
-Student appeals of determinations of academic dishonesty may be made to the President of the College.
+The Dean of Students will inform the student that should he feel wrongly accused he can appeal the determination to an Appeal Panel comprised of elected Faculty and advised by the Dean of Students.
+The penalty for the second offense is expulsion from the College, pending an automatic review by the Faculty Appeal Panel.
+The student may appeal the decision of the Appeal Panel directly to the President of the College.

 Acts of academic dishonesty may be divided into two broad categories: cheating and plagiarism.
 Cheating may extend to homework and lab assignments as well as to exams.
-Cheating is defined in three principal ways: copying from other students or from written or electronic materials; providing or receiving unauthorized assistance to or from another student; and collaborating on take-home assignments without faculty authorization.
+Cheating is defined in three principal ways: copying from other students or from written or electronic materials; providing or receiving unauthorized assistance to or from another student; and collaborating on take-home assignments without faculty authorization